JNP-Solutions/Slacken/README.md

 Slacken is based on Apache Spark and is thus a distributed application.
 It can run on a single machine, but can also scale to a cluster with hundreds or thousands of machines.
 It does not keep all data in RAM during processing, but processes data in batches.
+On a 16-core PC, Slacken needs only 16 GB of RAM to classify with the genomes from the Kraken 2 standard library.

-We do not currently support translated mode (protein/AA sequence classification) but only nucleotide sequences.
+Unfortunately, Slacken does not currently support translated mode (protein/AA sequence classification) but only nucleotide sequences.
 Also, Slacken has its own database format (Parquet based) and can not use pre-built Kraken 2 databases as they are.

 For more motivation and details, please see [our 2025 paper in NAR Genomics and Bioinformatics](https://academic.oup.com/nargab/article/7/2/lqaf076/8158581).